Sphinx hypothous Cramer, 1780, Uitlandsche Kapellen (Papillons exot.) 3: 165, pl. 285, fig. D. Type locality: [Indonesia, Maluku,] Amboina [Ambon].

-D. hypothous is a very fast flyer, attracted to both sweet-smelling flowers and light, but little else is known of its behaviour.
+Daphnis hypothous is a very fast flyer, attracted to both sweet-smelling flowers and light, but little else is known of its behaviour.

 China: ii (Hong Kong); vi (Shandong); 25.vi (Yunnan); vii-viii (Guangdong); 23.vii-13.viii (Hong Kong); ix-xi (Hong Kong); x (Guangdong).
 Taiwan: iv-v (Kaohsiung Hsien; Pingtung Hsien); 22-25.vii (Pingtung Hsien); ix (Pingtung Hsien).
 Japan: viii (Ryukyu Archipelago, Tokushima).

-Occurs on bushes, usually near water.
+Occurs on bushes and creepers close to the ground, usually near water.

 PUPA: 60--80mm.
-Similar to that of D. nerii, but with a thin black line running along the proboscis, over the head and along the whole dorsal surface, terminating, in this species, in a broad, triangular cremaster tipped with two points.
+Similar to that of Daphnis nerii, but with a thin black line running along the proboscis, over the head and along the whole dorsal surface, terminating, in this species, in a broad, triangular cremaster tipped with two points.
 The spiracles are located in a dark lateral band which runs parallel to two others along the ventral surface of the abdomen.
 Formed in a loosely spun cocoon among debris on the ground.
 Does not overwinter.

 None recorded.>

 China: Shandong (Weihai); Sichuan; Yunnan (Mengzi; nr.
-Jinping, 2155m; Pingbian); Tibet/Xizang (Mutu, Namjagbarwa region, 2190m; Yadong, 2800m); Guizhou (Leishan, 990-1540m); Hunan; Guangdong (Longtou Shan); Hong Kong; Hainan.
+Jinping, 2155m; Pingbian; Gaoligong Shan); Xizang/Tibet (Mutu, Namjagbarwa region, 2190m; Yadong, 2800m); Guizhou (Leishan, 990-1540m; Xinzhaidashan, Zhijin County, 1000-2000m); Hunan; Guangdong (Longtou Shan); Macau; Hong Kong; Hainan (Duowen Ling, nr Lingao; Longhushan, Wenchang City).

-Taiwan: Kaohsiung Hsien (Shanping, 640m); Pingtung Hsien (Kenting).
+Taiwan: Kaohsiung Hsien (Shanping, 640m; Mt.
+Narumi, 1200m); Pingtung Hsien (Kenting).

 Japan: Ryukyu Archipelago (Tokushima).